Peg traveled often during her business career and now she travels for pleasure. Share the adventure along with some of

 Be sure to check the online rules posted for packing restrictions on your ship.
 For example, some ships allow you to bring an unopened bottle of wine or liquor aboard, while others don't.

 - Pack for Varied Temperatures.
-Pack at least one or two comfortable pairs of long pants or jeans and one long-sleeve pullover top along with your shorts and sleeveless tops.
-It can get breezy on the deck, and nights are often cool.
+Pack at least one or two comfortable pairs of long pants or jeans and a long-sleeve shirt with your shorts and sleeveless tops.
+It can get breezy on the deck and nights are often cool.

 - Pack comfy shoes.
 Pack shoes that are comfortable for lots of walking.
 I recommend taking three pairs—rubber-soled shoes for use on sometimes slippery decks, a pair of slippers for the room and one nice pair of dress shoes for formal nights.
 There's no need for 6 pairs of shoes.